 This anti-statehood collusion prevented Puerto Rico from being integrated into the social, political and economic life of the nation.
 Falsely referring to the territorial commonwealth as a “country,” promoters of the anti-statehood “commonwealth” scam ensured Puerto Rico was denied sustainable economic diversification and instead become hooked and addicted to federal subsidization of the local commonwealth regime.

-This lack of market driven sustainable economic diversification is what led to Puerto Rico’s debt crisis, not the end of the federal corporate welfare tax scams and federal subsidization that made the debt crisis inevitable.
-It was the “commonwealth” regime and the local “commonwealth” political party that acted as a colonialist junta and delivered Puerto Rico to failed client state status, not the PROMESA control board that also will fail if it does not restore diversified market driven economic vitality and democratic self-determination.
+This lack of market driven sustainable economic diversification is what led to Puerto Rico’s debt crisis, not the end of the federal corporate welfare tax scams and federal subsidization.

-It is in that context that the U.S. citizens of Puerto Rico voted for statehood in 2012.
-Now as we prepare for a 2017 vote to confirm the 2012 vote for full and equal integration into the social, political and economic life of the United States, those in Puerto Rico who remain fixated on anti-statehood ideology are once again touting the “free associated state” status option.
+It is in that context that the U.S. citizens of Puerto Rico voted for statehood in 2012, 2017, and 2020.
+Each time, it was a vote for full and equal integration into the social, political and economic life of the United States.
+Still, those in Puerto Rico who remain fixated on anti-statehood ideology are once again touting the “free associated state” status option.

-Free association is an association because it is not union and it is free because either party can end it at will.
-If it is to appear on the 2017 ballot, it needs to be defined as a form of independence with a treaty of alliance between two sovereign nations that is terminable in favor of independence without alliance or association.
+Free association is an association because it is not a union.
+It is free because either party can end it at will.
+If it is to appear on any future ballot, it needs to be defined as a form of independence with a treaty of alliance between two sovereign nations that is terminable in favor of independence without alliance or association.

-Here, then, is a primer on what free association will mean if it is on the ballot in a 2017 status referendum:
+Here, then, is a primer on what free association will mean if it is on the ballot in a future status referendum:

 - Free association is implemented under U.S. law by a treaty or international agreement approved by both governments in accordance with their respective constitutional process for ratifying international instruments.